Worldwar: In the Balance: Plot summary

 After arriving in the Earth's solar system, the Conquest Fleet's essential personnel are awakened from cold sleep after a 20-year journey originating from Tau Ceti II.
 Fleetlord Atvar, busy making the final preparations for the invasion of Earth, expects a rapid victory over the primitive beings populating the planet.
 He is interrupted by a communications officer, who reports that radio emissions are emanating from Earth.
 Atvar refuses to believe the report since the most recent intelligence, gathered from a probe that visited Earth in the 12th century AD, indicates that the inhabitants are a pre-industrial species.

 The Conquest Fleet reaches Earth orbit in December 1941 and begins surveying the planet.
 It is shocked to find that in the course of only 800 years, the inhabitants have moved from a primitive agricultural society to an industrial civilization.
 The Race's technology has hardly changed in more than 50,000 years, and other known intelligent species are similarly slow to evolve.

 After six months of reconnaissance and intelligence gathering, Atvar consults in May 1942 with the Shiplords of the Conquest Fleet.
 The troops have been awakened from cold sleep and are prepared to commence with military operations.
-However, Atvar can cancel the invasion.
+However, Atvar can, technically, cancel the invasion.
 Unwilling to call off the attack and face the Emperor back on Home, Atvar orders the assault to begin.
-(It can be assumed that we are living in an alternate timeline in which Atvar called off the attack and the Conquest Fleet departed and so no one on Earth is aware that it was there.)

 Soon, the Race detonates several atomic bombs above the Earth's atmosphere in an attempt to disrupt human communications, and the attack begins.

 On the night of May 30, only hours after detonating the nuclear bombs, the Race's forces attack human aircraft and ground vehicles in and around designated landing zones.
 Once the sites are secured, troop ships begin landing and disgorging ground forces.
 The Race simultaneously establishes bases on every continent except Antarctica.

 Latin America and Africa are overrun almost immediately, with Mexico the only one resisting the invaders but falling a week after fierce fighting.
 Landing bases in Florida, Illinois, Idaho, and New York State cause widespread panic and chaos in the United States.
 The Race's forces establish bases in occupied Poland, cutting Nazi Germany off from the bulk of its forces in the Soviet Union and resulting in a massive German retreat westward.
 The United Kingdom's air forces are battered from alien bases in Spain and France.
 The Soviet Union must deal with enemy strongholds in Ukraine, Outer Mongolia, and Siberia.
 Everywhere, humankind falls back in the face of a seemingly-unstoppable nemesis.